dac514/sux0r/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 -- 2.8  Limitations & work-arounds ---------------------------------o

-htmLawed's main objective is to make the input text `more` HTML-standard compliant and secure for web visitors, and free of HTML elements and attributes considered undesirable by the administrator.
+htmLawed's main objective is to make the input text `more` standard-compliant, secure for web-page readers, and free of HTML elements and attributes considered undesirable by the administrator.
 Some of its limitations, regardless of this objective, are noted below.
 Future versions might address some of them.

 *  htmLawed is meant for input that goes into the 'body' of HTML documents.
 HTML's head-level elements are not supported, nor are the frameset elements 'frameset', 'frame' and 'noframes'.

-*  htmLawed doesn't `beautify` HTML code text by formatting it with indentations, etc. It does, however, properly white-space tag content (remving line-breaks, tabs, etc.).
+*  htmLawed doesn't `beautify` HTML code text by formatting it with indentations, etc. It does, however, properly white-space tag content (removing line-breaks, tabs, etc.).

 *  It cannot transform the non-standard 'embed' elements to the standard-compliant 'object' elements.
 Yet, it can allow 'embed' elements if permitted ('embed' is widely used and supported).